wilsontelab/publications/svCapture-2022/README.md

 The sequencing data sets in the above publication are available via SRA and summarized in the table below:
 - <https://www.ncbi.nlm.nih.gov/sra?LinkName=gap_sra_all&from_uid=2297510>

-These are restricted access human samples for which you will need download permissions from dbGaP (click on an SRR file in SRA to learn more).
+These are restricted human samples for which you will need download permissions from dbGaP (click on an SRR file in SRA to learn more).

 For reproduction purposes, please download the SRR files into the **sra** directory after cloning this repository.